Back to School

 DRESS CODE

 Heights does not have a uniform requirement however there is a dress code.
 The dress code will be posted on the school website.
-Currently, the 2022-23 dress code is posted (look under Frequently Requested).
-While it will be replaced before school starts with the 2023-24 version, Ms. Hampton has confirmed that there are no substantive changes.
+In the meantime, you can review it using this link: 2024-25 dress code.

 CANVAS